-Significant moderation in profitability during FY23 and 9MFY24
+Significant moderation in profitability during past two years ended FY24

-OPaL's operating profitability moderated significantly from 15.85% during FY22 to 3.21% during FY23, owing to a major turnaround activity undertaken by the company during April-May 2022 leading to expense of ₹ 454 crore and impacting its capacity utilisation during Q1FY23, a decrease in the supply of natural gas from ONGC post increase in the domestic gas allocation to city gas distribution (CGD) companies, along with an increase in spot gas prices, and the continuation of operations in a special economic zone (SEZ), leading to high custom duty payments for sales in a domestic tariff area and reduced polymer spreads.
-Furthermore, during 9MFY24 also, the company incurred operating loss of ₹456 crore, owing to lower sales realization of its products in view of subdued global demand and slow correction in naphtha prices.
-CARE Ratings expects the company's operating profitability to improve from FY25 onwards, led by a expected reduction in natural gas and naphtha prices, an improvement in product cracks, and the benefits accruing from exiting the SEZ.
+OPaL's operating profitability moderated significantly from 15.85% during FY22 to 3.21% during FY23 and company reported operating loss of Rs.495 crore in FY24 owing to lower sales realization of its products in view of subdued global demand and slow correction in naphtha prices, major turnaround activity undertaken by the company during April-May 2022, a decrease in the supply of natural gas from ONGC post increase in the domestic gas allocation to city gas distribution (CGD) companies, along with an increase in spot gas prices, and the continuation of operations in a special economic zone (SEZ), leading to high custom duty payments for sales in a domestic tariff area and reduced polymer spreads.

+CARE Ratings expects the company's operating profitability to improve from FY25 onwards, led by reduction in natural gas and naphtha prices, an improvement in product cracks, and the benefits accruing from exiting the SEZ.
 Moreover, OPaL is in talks with ONGC for the supply of feedstock and shall also procure feedstock from the market, which is readily available to fulfil its requirement, thereby ensuring continued and assured supply of feedstock.